chaoss/community/docs/community-initiatives/chaosscon.md

 * Provide a place for sponsors to put swag
 * Set up video recording

-## 📷 Video-tape talks
+## 📷 Recording and Streaming talks

+If possible we want to stream the event live.

-We like to record presentations and upload them to the CHAOSS YouTube channel.
+We also like to record presentations and upload them to the CHAOSS YouTube channel.
 This increases the range for presenters and creates an archive to reference talks.

 The University of Nebraska at Omaha has in the past brought a camcorder, processed the videos, and uploaded them.